lifebit-ai/gwas/docs/usage_and_parameters.md

 ## **ESSENTIAL**

-- **--vcfs_list** : path/url to CSV file containing chr chunk information, path to aggregated VCFs, VCFs index.
+- **--genotype_files_list** : path/url to CSV file containing chr, path to file and corresponding index, e.g. for VCF - chr,vcf,index(.csi) and for .bgen files - chr,bgen,index(.bgi).

 OR vcf files can be supplied using: